ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

   - `items` - Object `{"attr1": {}, "attr2": {}}...`
   - `collapsable` - only possible as not part of tabs[jsonConfig.json](..%2F..%2F..%2F..%2F..%2FioBroker.ring%2Fadmin%2FjsonConfig.json)
   - `color` - color of collapsable header `primary` or `secondary` or nothing
+  - `innerStyle` - CSS Styles for inner div in React format (`marginLeft` and not `margin-left`) for the Panel component.
+Not used for collapsable panels.

 - `text` - Text component
   - `maxLength` - max length of the text in field